csc-training/node-level-optimization/exercise-instructions.md

 module list
 ```

-For graphical user interfaces we recommend to use the Puhti Web Interface:
+For graphical user interfaces we recommend to use the Mahti and Puhti Web Interfaces:

-- Go to puhti.csc.fi using a web browser and login using your training user account (same username and password you use when connecting with ssh).
+- Go to mahti.csc.fi or puhti.csc.fi using a web browser and login with your csc user account (same username and password you use when connecting with ssh).
 - Start the [Desktop application](https://docs.csc.fi/computing/webinterface/desktop/)
 - Open Terminal by double clicking the **Host terminal** in the desktop